Will My Robot Achieve My Goals? Predicting the Probability that an MDP Policy Reaches a User-Specified Behavior Target: Related work

 where $\hat{Q}_{Y|\vec{x}}(\alpha)$ is the conditional $\alpha$-quantile estimate (the quantile regression prediction), and $c_{\delta}$ is a conformity score selected to achieve at least $1 - \delta$ coverage over a calibration set as in conformal prediction.
 CQR intervals offer the heterogeneous widths of quantile regression intervals as well as the marginal coverage guarantees of conformal prediction intervals.

 Like conformal prediction, CQR has seen many uses and modifications.
-For instance, Hu et al. combine CQR with temporal convolutional networks \cite{tcn} for the purpose of wind power interval prediction \cite{wind_power_interval_prediction}.
-Dietterich and Hostetler extend CQR to multivariate responses to compute prediction intervals over the trajectories of MDP policies \cite{mdp_prediction_intervals}.
+For instance, Hu et al.~\citeyearpar{wind_power_interval_prediction} combine CQR with temporal convolutional networks \citep{tcn} for the purpose of wind power interval prediction.
+Dietterich and Hostetler~\citeyearpar{mdp_prediction_intervals} extend CQR to multivariate responses to compute prediction intervals over the trajectories of MDP policies.

 Let us now consider the ``backward problem''.
-Given a target interval, we want to find lower and upper values $\delta^-$ and $\delta^+$ such that the prediction interval produced by QCR,
+Given a target interval, we want to find lower and upper values $\delta^-$ and $\delta^+$ such that the prediction interval produced by CQR,

 coincides with the target interval.
 Unfortunately, as we will show below, CQR is not invertible.
 In this paper, we mitigate this issue by introducing a simple modification to CQR---we exploit the invertibility of the estimated conditional quantile function to move the conformity scores to the probability space.
+Our method, which we call Probability-space Conformalized Quantile Regression (PCQR), can be applied to the ``forward problem'' like CQR, but it can also be inverted and applied to the ``backward problem''.

+We show that PCQR\textsuperscript{-1} can be viewed as an application of a conformally calibrated predictive systems \citep{conformal_calibrators} and, as such, enjoys the same conformal guarantees.